Doctelligence/doctelligence.github.io/roadmap.md

     - Target raising additional funding to support the expansion of the DIN ecosystem and further technology development.
     - Focus on attracting investors committed to advancing decentralized intelligence and its applications.

-## 🛠️ Developer Tools and SDK
-- 🛠️ Release comprehensive developer tools and SDK to facilitate application development on DIN.
-- 🧑‍💻 Host hackathons to encourage ecosystem growth and innovation.

 ## 🗳️ Governance Framework
 - 🏛️ Establish a decentralized governance model to empower stakeholders in decision-making processes.
 - 📊 Implement transparent non-coin-based mechanisms for protocol upgrades and community proposals.

 ## 🌐 Ecosystem Expansion
 - 🌱 Attract and onboard AI model developers, fostering collaboration and innovation.
 - 🛠️ Integrate with existing AI marketplaces and platforms to enhance the network’s reach and functionality.